quisquous/cactbot/docs/CactbotCustomization.md

 ### Example 1: changing the output text

-Let's say hypothetically that you are doing UCOB and your group decides that they are going to do fire out first instead of fire in first like cactbot calls it by default.
+Let's say hypothetically that you are doing UCOB and your group decides that they are going to do "fire out" first instead of "fire in" first like cactbot calls it by default.
+Additionally, you *also* want to have the tts say something different for this trigger.
+You keep forgetting to get out, so you want it to repeat a few times.

+If you only wanted to change the `infoText`, you could do this via [Changing Trigger Text with the cactbot UI](#changing-trigger-text-with-the-cactbot-ui).

 One way to adjust this is to edit the trigger output for this trigger.
 You can find the original fireball #1 trigger in